Rahmenordnung/toy_storie_shop/README.md

 --  [Font-awesome] (https://fontawesome.com/) Font Awesome is a web font containing all the icons from the Twitter Bootstrap framework, and now many more.

---  [Goolgle fonts] (https://fonts.google.com/)A collection from Goolgle with diverse fonts. (not needed to see the graphs but to style them) that were used for the graphs building.
+--  [Goolgle fonts] (https://fonts.google.com/) A collection from Goolgle with diverse fonts. (not needed to see the graphs but to style them) that were used for the graphs building.

---  [b]
+--  [shepherd.js](https://shepherdjs.dev/) Guide your users through a tour of the app.
+Is a javascript plug that creates an experience of a tour that is displayed at the beginning of the page.
+I think it improves constistently the user experience of the page.

 --  [jquery.js](https://jquery.com/) is a library of Java scripts that simplifies lots of its functions, the main differance with javascriptis that it performs many common scripting functions in fewer lines of codes